Emilio Bonifazi

 Emilio Bonifazi (born 18 July 1961) is an Italian politician.

 He is a member of the Democratic Party.

 Biography

-Bonifazi was born in Frasso Sabino, Lazio and started his political career as a municipal councillor in Massa Marittima, Tuscany, in 1985.
+Bonifazi was born in Frasso Sabino, province of Rieti, and started his political career as a municipal councillor in Massa Marittima, Tuscany, in 1985.
 He served as Mayor of Follonica from 1995 to 2004.

 Bonifazi was elected Mayor of Grosseto on 30 May 2006 and re-confirmed for the second term on 29 May 2011.

 He served as President of the Province of Grosseto from 2014 to 2016.

 Bonifazi ran for Mayor of Scarlino at the 2019 local elections, but was not elected.